nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `repository.clustering.invalidation`

 Allows the configuration of VCS cluster invalidations.
 The value `default` uses VCS.
-Since Nuxeo 8.1 you can use `redis` to specify Redis-based invalidations.
+You can use `redis` to specify Redis-based invalidations.

 **Default Value**